Create a Website Account - Manage notification subscriptions, save form progress and more.

 Since Mni Wiconi provides water to consecutive rural water systems and does not provide water to individual customers, Mni Wiconi does not have published comparable residential rates.

-If a Water Treatment Plant is not built, the City will need to invest between $2 and $3 million, to construct new wells and update existing wells.
+If the Drinking Water Treatment Facility is not realized, the City will need to invest between $2 and $3 million, to construct new wells and update existing wells.